nightlink-pool/docs/moonbeam_proposal.md

 Do you have any token plans?

 Market Size/ Growth:
+The average volume traded on the FTSE100 is around 875 million, this is 33 times smaller than that of BTC-USD which averages 29 billion.
+The average total weekly amount of trades made through dark pools are 33 million for equities based on FINRA’s ATS data.
+This means there could be an estimated 1 billion trades per week in BTC-USD alone.

 Why now?
 How ready is the market?

 Have you validated the problem you are attacking and/or the solution?